Darned99/System-for-Elevator-service/docs/README.md

 ## Compilation and Usage

 ### Selecting a Generator

-CMake requires a generator to create the build system, the generator depends on your operating system and tools:
+- **CMake should spot genererator by itself, however I've run into some troubles** CMake requires a generator to create the build system, the generator depends on your operating system and tools:
 - **My configuration is Windows with MinGW**: Use `"MinGW Makefiles"`:
 ```bash